Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

   * Resisting attempts to convince, trick or brainwash you.
 Also, bravery.

+You can find this list copied on the Continuum Sheet and the Indirection Sheet.

 A starting character gets:

 * one Skill at which your character is Great \(+4\);